Nurse Triage: Pre-Hospital, Call Center & Virtual Settings

 Care Settings Unlike most nursing subspecialties, Nurse Triage is ubiquitous.
 Patient calls typically originate from home, but are received in diverse settings — from a range of acute hospital and ambulatory care settings to medical offices, clinics, student health centers to clinical call centers, urgent care units and Emergency Departments.

-Triage practice may require working 8 -12 hour shifts, making repeated, rapid (within 3-15 minutes), complex clinical decisions, under conditions of uncertainty.
+In clinical call centers, triage nursing may require working 6 -8 hour shifts, making repeated, rapid (within 3-15 minutes), complex clinical decisions, under conditions of uncertainty.
 Patients (unknown, unseen or virtual encounters) contacting clinicians about worrisome symptoms — possibly life-threatening to non-acute.
 The volume and intensity of triage to identify or rule out high risk -patients, --symptoms and/or situations is a high risk for decision fatigue.
+Nurse triage in some ambulatory settings may be sporadic and informal.

-Patient populations are challenging and diverse in Age, language, culture and educational level, Disposition choices range from five acuity time frames and 4-5 venues with diverse clinical resources, specialized tests and technologies.
+Patient populations can be challenging and diverse in Age, language, culture and educational level, Disposition choices range from five acuity time frames in 4-5 venues, each with diverse clinical resources, specialized tests or other diagnostic technologies.

 Clinical training for assessment using symptom pattern recognition, patient context and rules of thumb to identify and triage high risk patients, symptoms, and/or situations